 Comparing Odds

-As you can see, this is a valuable strategy for finding value and you can apply it to almost any sport, like boxing, tennis, football, etc. Another advantage is that you can bet against yourself or cash out your bet if things are not going your way.
+As you can see, this is a good strategy for finding value and you can apply it to almost any sport.
+Another advantage is that you can bet against yourself or cash out your bet if things are not going your way.

-You can easily calculate the value of your bet using the following formula: Value = (Amount won per bet x probability of winning) – (Amount lost per bet x probability of losing) This calculation depends on your estimation of the probability of winning and offers no guarantees of course.
+You can easily calculate the value of your bet using the following formula: Value = (Amount won per bet x probability of winning) – (Amount lost per bet x probability of losing) This calculation depends on your estimation of the probability of winning and offers no guarantees.

 To win a bet every time, you need to use arbitrage betting.
 Arbs are a way to bet against yourself and still win.
 If two bookies see the same team as an underdog and a favourite respectively, you can bet with both and still make a profit.
 RebelBetting (see above) offers arbing software, which detects arbitrage bets from online bookies across the world.